 A: : While each spouse has an obligation of mutual respect, fidelity and support to each other by virtue of signing their marriage license, California is a “no fault” state, which means that neither spouse has to prove infidelity or anything else to obtain a divorce.
 As a result, the Courts generally do not use one spouse’s infidelity to divide the assets or debts in favor of the other spouse or to alter time with the children in order to punish the “cheating” spouse.

 Q: Does it matter who files the action for divorce first?

-A: It does not matter who files the Petition for Legal Separation or Dissolution first, except that the first spouse to file will have the choice of either filing the action in the Central District (downtown Los Angeles) or their respective local district.
+A: It does not matter who files the Petition for Legal Separation or Dissolution first, except that the first spouse to file (“Petitioner”) will have the choice of either filing the action in the Central District (downtown Los Angeles) or their respective local district.
+Also, if the case goes to trial, the Petitioner will present their case first; the Respondent (second spouse to file) will present next; and the Petitioner will then have the opportunity to provide a rebuttal.
 Otherwise, one spouse is considered the “Petitioner” and the other spouse is considered the “Respondent.”
 Remember, California is a “no fault” state.

 Q: What if I have a child or children with another person, but never married that person?

-A: If you have a child or children with someone, but never married each other and need court orders and/or assistance with a parenting plan and/or support, you may file a Petition to Establish Paternal Relationship.
-This type of action establishes the existence of a parent-child relationship between unmarried parents and provides the ability to settle support obligations to the minor child(ren) as well as parental rights.
-A Petition to Establish Paternal Relationship must be filed for an unmarried parent to establish any parental rights and/or responsibilities to a biological minor child.
+A: If you have any children with someone, but never married each other and need court orders and/or assistance with a parenting plan and/or support, you must file a Petition to Determine Parental Relationship (FL-200).
+This type of action establishes the existence of a parent-child relationship between unmarried parents and provides the ability to settle support obligations to minor child(ren) as well as parental rights. .

 Q: If I have to terminate a relationship (married or unmarried), what are my options as far as having to go to Court?